user28111999/dreamjournalapp/README.md

 # ???
 A simple app for myself to track my dreams, my mood and remind me to take my pills.
 Can't figure out a name yet.

+<i>Archive reason: I now use Nextcloud and it is now useless to me</i>

 ## To-dos
  - [x] Mockups
  - [x] Being able to add/edit/remove dreams